Duckonaut/brakion/README.md

   the requirement of there only being one `main` function across them.
 If `FILES` is `-`, treat `stdin` as the source
 - `brakion check [ARGUMENTS] <FILES>`: Checks the program up to the stage specified by arguments and print whatever helpful information it can gather, i.e. the token list, the AST, the namespace tree, etc.
-- `brakion shell`: Runs in interactive mode, interpreting input as you go along, line by line.
-Intended for debug purposes.

 The project is built with `cargo`, and since `brakion` is the only binary target, you can use `cargo run -- {BRAKION ARGS}` to test it without going through `cargo build` or `cargo build --release` or `cargo install --path ./brakion`